jw-git-examples/exercise-2-rebase-recipes/cheesecake.md

 Bake for 60-75 minutes in an oven preheated to 300 F (without fan assistance!).
 Don’t cool too rapidly.

-When the cake has mostly cooled down, you can prepare the chocolate topping:
+When the cake has mostly cooled down, you can prepare the chocolate topping in a double boil:
+Boil some water in a pot, put a bowl on top of that (so that the steam heats the bowl).
-Put cream in a pot and heat slowly until it is almost boiling.
+Put cream in the bowl and wait until it gets hot.
-Add cracked chocolate and mix until it melts.
+Add cracked chocolate and mix until it melts (preferably with a whisk).
 Pour over the cake.
 When the chocolate starts to set, sprinkle it with shredded coconut.